Termination of Employment: Administrative and Professional

 A. Management Administrative and Professional

-After a decision has been made to terminate the employment of an individual in a management administrative and professional position, the administrative supervisor should prepare a memorandum to the President that documents the situation.
+After a decision has been made to terminate the employment of an individual in a general administrative and professional position, the department head (or designee) should discuss the proposed action with the Dean (or designee).
+The department head should then prepare a memorandum to the Senior Vice President for Academic and Faculty Affairs that documents the situation.

-The terms of separation may vary from employee to employee based on a variety of factors that include, but are not limited to, reasons for termination and length of the employee's service to the university.
+The terms of separation may vary from employee to employee based on a variety of factors that include, but are not limited to, reasons for termination and length of the employee's service to the University.
+The terms of separation must be included in the memorandum reviewed by the Dean.

-Academic administrative and professional employees must hold a faculty appointment.
-See HOOP Policy 150 Administrative and Professional and Classified Employee Job Classifications.
-If a decision is made to remove administrative responsibilities from an employee who holds an academic administrative and professional appointment, the administrative supervisor should prepare a memorandum to the administrative head of the unit, as applicable, and to the President, or designee.
-Both the administrative head of the unit and the President, or designee, must approve the removal of the individual from the academic administrative and professional appointment.
+By definition, academic administrative and professional employees must hold a concurrent faculty appointment.
+HOOP 150 Administrative and Professional and Classified Employee Job Classifications.
+If a decision is made to remove administrative responsibilities from an employee who holds an academic administrative and professional appointment, the administrative supervisor should prepare a memorandum to the administrative head of the unit.
+The administrative head of the unit must approve the removal of the individual from the academic administrative and professional appointment.
 The affected employee may lose an administrative supplement, dependent upon the situation.